qrvey/partner-portal/docs/ui-docs/dataviews/chart-builder.md

 * **Operator** - The operator for the condition.
 These vary depending on the data type of the column chosen.
 * **Value** - The value that defines the condition.
 Input components vary based on the data type of the column chosen.

-Conditional Formatting is supported in Bar, Line, Symbol, Table, Crosstab, Dot and Bubble Map charts.
+Conditional Formatting is supported in Bar, Line, Symbol, Combo, Table, Expandable Table, Crosstab, Dot and Bubble Map charts.

 When you use conditional formatting, you can set the following: